dsikkema/playdo/README.md

 The project is managed with uv.
 The dependencies are listed in `pyproject.toml` and all project management is to be done through native uv commands: `uv sync`, `uv run`, `uv add`, etc. All things `pip` are forbidden.

-The chatloop is implemented in `chatloop.py`.
-It uses the `anthropic` library to interact with Claude.

-The conversation history is saved to a sqlite database, which is implemented in `conversation_history.py`.

-The schema of the database is stored in the following schema initialization file: `schema.sql`.
+The conversation history is saved to a sqlite database in `data/app.db`.
+The schema of the database is stored in `schema.sql`.

-# Usage

-To start a new conversation, run `python chatloop.py`.
-To resume a conversation, run `python chatloop.py --resume <conversation_id>`.
+Models in `playdo.models` are defined using Pydantic, and are pulled to/from the database with a dedicated repository class.